 When this is not on you

-External sites link to your URLs with parameters; you can’t control that.
-Canonical tags handle this correctly — Google will follow your canonical hint.
+External sites link to your URLs with parameters and you can’t control that.
+Canonical tags handle it correctly — Google follows your canonical hint and consolidates the link equity onto the clean URL.

 Easy to misdiagnose as

-A duplicate content penalty.
-There’s no penalty for parameter duplication — it’s a discovery/dilution problem.
-The “fix” is consolidation, not de-indexing.
+A duplicate-content penalty.
+There is no penalty for parameter duplication — it is a discovery and dilution problem.
+The fix is consolidation, not de-indexing, and reaching for noindex here actively hurts you (see FAQ).

 Prevention

-- Default canonical to pathname only; opt-in parameters per page type.
+- Default canonical to pathname only; opt-in to parameters per page type that genuinely change content.

-- Never use UTM in internal links; track sources via JS click handlers.
+- Never put UTM in internal links; track sources via a JS click handler or first-party events.

-- Audit Search Console Pages report monthly for parameter explosions.
+- Audit the Page indexing report monthly for parameter explosions.

-- Document which parameters change content (so canonical/sitemap include them) vs. which are tracking-only.
+- Document which parameters change content (so canonical and sitemap include them) versus which are tracking-only.

 FAQ

 - Will Google penalize me for duplicate parameter URLs?
-No — duplication is a dilution issue, not a penalty.
-Canonical fixes it.
+No. There is no duplicate-parameter penalty.
+It is a consolidation issue, and

 Related